This Potatoes Au Gratin Recipe is the ultimate comfort dish

 If you are tempted to substitute a different cheese for Gruyere – it just won’t be the same!
 Gruyere cheese is sweet, slightly salty, creamy, nutty – in short, it belongs in these Au Gratin Potatoes.
 The Gruyere combined with the simmered herbs are what elevates this Potatoes Gratin recipe from “ordinary” to “insane.”

-And what is even better – simmering takes no effort!
-You simply toss all of the herbs and spices in with the cream and let them simmer while you peel and slice your potatoes.
+- Step 1: Simmer cream.
+Simmering takes no effort!
+Simply toss all of the herbs and spices in with the cream and let them simmer while you peel and slice your potatoes.
 The aromatic onion, garlic and herbs infuse the cream with flavor which in turn will envelop all of our potatoes with flavor in every single mouthful.

-Tips to make this Potatoes Au Gratin Recipe
+Making this Potatoes Au Gratin Recipe in advance

 - Simmer your “Spiced Cream” while you slice your potatoes for maximum efficiency.